SAP/cloud-sdk-java/docs/blogs/oss-part2.md

 ## Creating a Representative Sample

-Once we had created the empty repository on GitHub we moved around 5-10 modules or roughly 10 % of the code base over to the open source repository.
+Once we had created the empty repository on GitHub we copied around 5-10 modules or roughly 10 % of the code base over to the open source repository.
 We carefully chose a subset of the code that we knew would change relatively little in the near future and that would be representative of the whole code base.
 The code sample was representative in the sense that it included various different kinds of Maven modules:
 Typical modules that would get shipped as JAR, parent and BOM modules that are used for dependency management, modules that would get shipped as a Maven plugin or Maven archetype and test modules that wouldn't get shipped.

 This allowed us to implement our CI/CD pipelines on a subset of the code that would be representative of the whole code base.
 Also, this meant this work can be done in parallel and completely independent of the development on the internal repository.

-It is important to note here that for the internal repository we were using an internal Jenkins server to run most of our automations.
-But for the open source repository we had decided to completely refactor the pipelines and switch to GitHub Actions instead.
-So the move to open source also came with a complete refactoring of our CI/CD pipelines.

-But not only the CI/CD server changed, we also migrated some of our tooling.
-For example, we switched to CodeQL, GitHub Security and Dependabot.

 In the end, the sample code allowed us to fully prepare all CI/CD tooling with a high degree of confidence that once we move over the rest of the code base everything would work as expected.